 General

-10.6 should be applied to steel chimneys of annular (hollow circular) cross-section, as a complement to prEN 1993-3.
+10.6 should be applied to steel chimneys of annular (hollow circular) cross-section, as a complement to EN 1993-3:—9.

-In the verification of a chimney in the seismic design situation, a corrosion allowance on thickness should be taken into account in accordance with prEN 1993-3:2021, 6.3.
+In the verification of a chimney in the seismic design situation, a corrosion allowance on thickness should be taken into account in accordance with EN 1993-3:—9, 6.3.

-Weakening of cross-section by cut-outs or openings (manholes, flue inlet) should be compensated for by local reinforcement of the structural shell, taking into account local stability considerations according to prEN 1993-3:2021, 6.2.1.
+Weakening of cross-section by cut-outs or openings (manholes, flue inlet) should be compensated for by local reinforcement of the structural shell, taking into account local stability considerations according to EN 1993-3:—9, 6.2.1.

 NOTE This reinforcement can be made through stiffeners around the edges of the openings.

-In the design of details, such as flanged connections according to prEN 1993-1-8, the plastic stress distribution should be taken into account.
+In the design of details, such as flanged connections according to EN 1993-1-8:—10, the plastic stress distribution should be taken into account.

 Design for dissipative behaviour

-Steel frame or truss structures which provide lateral support to flue gas ducts of chimneys may be designed for dissipative behaviour using behaviour factors according to prEN 1998-1-2:2022, 11.4.2.
+Steel frame or truss structures which provide lateral support to flue gas ducts of chimneys may be designed for dissipative behaviour using behaviour factors according to EN 1998-1-2:—3, 11.4.2.

 NOTE 1 Guyed steel chimneys are generally lightweight.
 As such, their design for lateral actions is usually governed by wind, unless they have large flares or other masses near the top.